cjacker/wch-openocd/README.md

 ```

-You may copy `wch-riscv.cfg` to your project dir to avoid use such a long PATH.
+You may copy `wch-riscv.cfg` to your project dir to avoid such long file path.